 A: Having designated areas to drop off used masks is a great idea!
 Masks should always be washed after being worn once, so having an area or box or basket for them is a great way to keep used masks from potentially contaimating other surface areas of your home.

 Q: How often should we wash masks?

-Cotton masks, especially for children, should probably be washed daily after they’re used.
-It's a good idea to have enough so you can rotate them.
-You can choose a fun color that represents each of the days of the week, or a design.
+Cotton masks, especially for children, should be washed after they’re used.
+It's a good idea to have enough so that you can rotate them.
+Choose a fun color or design that represents each of the days of the week.